millisom/GluGuide/SRS.md

 # 1. Introduction

 ## 1.1 Purpose
 This Software Requirement Specification (SRS) fully describes the specifications for the application "GluGuide".
-It provides an overview of the project and it's goals, along with detailed descriptions of the intended features and the boundary conditions for the development process.
+It provides an overview of the project and its goals, along with detailed descriptions of the intended features and the boundary conditions for the development process.

 ## 1.2 Scope
-The project is going to be realizes as an Web Application.
+The project is going to be realized as an web application.

 Planned Subsystems are:
 - Account System: